smscully/jenkins-nginx-aws-terraform/README.md

 + Ubuntu 22: `sudo certbot renew --dry-run`
 + AL2023: `sudo /opt/certbot/bin/certbot renew --dry-run`

+### Step 8.
+Confirm Website Works
+Using a browser, for each instance, navigate to the website identified by the `domain_name` variable and confirm the Jenkins Getting Started page is displayed using SSL/TLS.

 ## License
 Licensed under the [GNU General Public License v3.0](./LICENSE).